Vmlweb/TS-Loader-Declaration/README.md

 }
 ```

-Only modules exported from your entry file will be included in the bundled decleration.
+Only modules exported from your entry file will be included in the bundled declaration.